BC Employment and Assistance Act

 8 [Repealed 2019-36-90.]

-(2) A dependent youth, when required to do so by the minister, must
+9 (1) Each recipient in a family unit must, when required to do so by the minister,

-(6) The minister may amend, suspend or cancel an employment plan.
+(5) The minister may at any time amend, suspend or cancel an employability plan.

-is final and conclusive and is not open to review by a court on any ground or to appeal under section 17 (3) [reconsideration and appeal rights].
+(6) A decision of the minister in respect of any of the following matters is final and conclusive and not open to review by a court on any ground or to appeal to the tribunal under section 17 (3) [reconsideration and appeal rights]:

 Information and verification

-(e) direct a person referred to in paragraph (a), an applicant or a recipient to supply the minister with information within the time and in the manner specified by the minister;
+(a) direct an applicant or recipient to supply the minister with information within the time and in the manner specified by the minister;

-(f) seek verification of any information supplied to the minister by a person referred to in paragraph (a), an applicant or a recipient;
+(b) seek verification of any information supplied to the minister by an applicant or recipient;

-(g) direct a person referred to in paragraph (a), an applicant or a recipient to supply verification of any information he or she supplied to the minister.
+(c) direct an applicant or recipient to supply verification of any information the applicant or recipient supplied to the minister.

 (2) The minister may direct an applicant or a recipient to supply verification of information received by the minister if that information relates to the eligibility of the family unit for income assistance, hardship assistance or a supplement.